 TIFFIN WOMEN'S BASKETBALL CAMPS | HEAD COACH JESSIE IVEY

-In 2016, Ivey was named the Women's Basketball Coaches Association (WBCA) Division II Assistant Coach of the Year.
-Ivey was also named to the WBCA's Thirty Under 30 honoree list.
-She participated in the WBCA's 2015 Center for Coaching Excellence in Atlanta., Ga., and also took part in the United States Marine Corps’ Assistant Coaches Leadership Workshop in Quantico, Va.
+In 2016, Ivey received national recognition by being awarded the Women's Basketball Coaches Association (WBCA) Division II Assistant Coach of the Year.
+Ivey was also selected to the WBCA's Thirty Under 30 honoree list.
+In 2015, she participated in the WBCA's Center for Coaching Excellence in Atlanta., Ga., and also took part in the United States Marine Corps’ Assistant Coaches Leadership Workshop in Quantico, Va.
 Furthermore, she was honored by HumanEX as an Athletic Champion Impact recipient and highlighted the December 2015 edition of In The Game magazine as their “Legend of the Game.”

 A graduate of Jay High School, Ivey ranks third in school history with over 1,600 career points.
 She graduated from UWF in 2009 with a Bachelor of Science degree in exercise science and a minor in sports psychology.
-She earned a Master of Science degree in exercise science from UWF in 2012.
+Ivey later earned a Master of Science degree in exercise science from UWF in 2012.